Top 10 Highest Pendulum Scales in Yu-Gi-Oh

 Pendulum monsters remain a powerful force in Yu-Gi-Oh, as they can serve as either monsters or as pendulum scales.
 You can have up to two scales active, and they're treated as continuous spells, often providing supporting abilities.
 Better yet, scales let you once per turn pendulum summon monsters from your hand or extra deck whose levels are between your scale values!

 For example, having scales 2 and 7 would let you pendulum summon monsters with levels between 3-6, a powerful swarming tactic that quickly overwhelm foes.
 However, scales rarely exceed 8, and those that do often restrict you to a specific archetype.
 But do any high scales avoid these limitations?
-Find out as we countdown the ten biggest pendulum scales in Yu-Gi-Oh!
+Find out as we countdown the 10 biggest pendulum scales in Yu-Gi-Oh!

 10. Kai-Den Kendo Spirit/Kuro-Obi Karate Spirit

-Some of the best spirit monsters in the game, these warriors are the only scale nine cards who lack any restrictions, making them great choices when you need to cast level eight monsters.
+As some of the best spirit monsters in the game, these warriors are the only scale nine cards who lack any restrictions, making them great choices when you need to cast level eight monsters.
 They bounce back to your hand when you pendulum summon, but this actually helps, as you can now either reset them or utilize them as monsters.

 Thanks to their spirit status, they also bounce back to to your hand at the end of the turn they were normal summoned, but this lets you reactivate their entrance effects.
 Kai can send all cards your opponent controls in the same column as one of your pendulum scales to the graveyard; Kuro removes all opposing spells/traps in the same columns as both your scales.
 Both are useful cards that I highly recommend.